 In wreath about her hair...

+“Hi, Mama!” they called together, both wearing perfect smiles and gray eyes.
+To my surprise, I pulled them in without hesitation.
 A sullied cap, like the one Gabe wore the day we met, followed close behind.
 I paused an arm’s length away and stood on my tiptoes to greet him with a kiss.

 “Kyle?”
 I spoke unthinkingly through the haze.

-It’d been almost six months since he and Allie staged my rescue from The Valley.
-Six months that’d we’d been hiding from the Dryads in the middle of nowhere.
+It’d been almost six months since Gabe and Allie staged my escape from The Valley.
+Six months that we’d been hiding from the Dryads in the middle of nowhere.
 Six months since I’d abandoned my best friend, Kyle.
-Six months since learning my grandparents had passed away, and I was next in line to become vasílissa—the Naiad equivalent of a queen from what I understood.
-Six months since Gabe had told me he loved me for the first, and subsequently only, time.
+Six months since learning my grandparents had passed away, and I was officially next in line to become vasílissa—the Naiad equivalent of queen.
+And finally, six months since Gabe had told me he loved me for the first, and subsequently only, time.

 “Are you still awake?”
-Gabe whispered, bringing me to my senses.
+Gabe whispered.

 And there it was, the million dollar question.